-Helical Heat Exchanger CFD Simulation, An ANSYS Fluent Tutorial
+Helical Heat Exchanger CFD Simulation: ANSYS Fluent Heat Transfer Tutorial

-Helical Heat Exchanger CFD Simulation, An ANSYS Fluent Tutorial
+Helical Heat Exchanger CFD Simulation: ANSYS Fluent Heat Transfer Tutorial

 - Upon ordering this product, you will be provided with a geometry file, a mesh file, and an in-depth Training Video that offers a step-by-step training on the simulation process.